SinghGunkar/food-search-app-react-native/README.md

 -   Delete existing favorites for a user
 -   Edit existing favorites for a user
 -   User favorites are automatically fetched on user login
--   Authenication persistence and auto-login
+-   Authentication persistence and auto-login
 -   Search for restaurants/businesses via geolocation and yelp's API
 -   Get nearby food places via expo-location and yelp's API
 -   Loading indicators for the search and nearby screen